-- Right-sizing Urban Growth Boundaries, Planning (February 2003) – This article presents a framework for establishing a “right-sized” urban growth boundary that accounts for primary factors such as growth pressures, potential deflection, and fiscal strength; secondary factors, including land ownership patterns inside and outside the potential boundaries; and tertiary factors related to infrastructure and institutional capacity.
+- Right-sizing Urban Growth Boundaries, Planning (February 2003) – This article presents a framework for establishing a “right-sized” urban growth boundary that accounts for primary factors (such as growth pressures, potential deflection, and fiscal strength) and secondary factors (including land ownership patterns inside and outside the potential boundaries and tertiary factors related to infrastructure and institutional capacity).

-- Urban Growth Boundary, Pennsylvania Land Trust Association – This website provides a comprehensive introduction to urban growth boundaries, and includes a practical list of data to be considered when determining the location and size of growth areas, as well as anticipated population growth and land use needs.
+- Urban Growth Boundary, Pennsylvania Land Trust Association – This website provides a comprehensive introduction to urban growth boundaries, and includes a practical list of data to consider when determining the location and size of growth areas, as well as anticipated population growth and land use needs.

 State and local examples

-- 2014 Urban Growth Report, Metro (October 2015) – This report was prepared in fulfillment of Oregon law requirements that the Portland area Metro Council evaluate the capacity of the region’s urban growth boundary every six years.
+- 2014 Urban Growth Report, Oregon Metro (October 2015) – This report was prepared by the Portland area Metro Council to fulfill Oregon state law requirements that the Council evaluate the capacity of the region’s urban growth boundary every six years.
 The report assesses recent growth and expectations for the future.

-- Coburg Urbanization Study Update, City of Coburg and Lane Council of Governments (April 2010) – This report for the City of Coburg, OR estimates land use needs to accommodate projected growth over a 20-year period, and provides an illustration of the many factors to be considered in defining an urban growth boundary.
+- Coburg Urbanization Study Update, City of Coburg and Lane Council of Governments (April 2010) – This report for the City of Coburg, Oregon estimates land use needs to accommodate projected growth over a 20-year period, and illustrates the many factors to consider in defining an urban growth boundary.

 Impacts of growth boundaries

-- How Land-Use Regulation Undermines Affordable Housing, Mercatus Center (November 2015) – This report makes the case for the elimination of growth boundaries as part of a broader assessment of land-use regulations that finds they tend to restrict supply and lead to increases in housing costs.
+- How Land-Use Regulation Undermines Affordable Housing, Mercatus Center (November 2015) – This report makes the case for eliminating growth boundaries as part of a broader assessment of land-use regulations that finds they tend to restrict supply and lead to increases in housing costs.